Sagardas72/jfrog-demo/README.md

 2. Click on **Jenkins** and on the next page click on **Global Credentials**
 3. On the left tab, click on **Add Credentials**
 4. On the next page, select **Username with password** as the kind, keeping the scope Global, and add the username/password for your github account.
 Under **ID** add a meaningful name for the credentials (for example, sagardas72-github-credentials).
-   > NOTE: For the password, use a personal access token (PAT), instead of your password, as github has moved away from using your account password.
+   > **NOTE**: For the password, use a personal access token (PAT), instead of your password, as github has moved away from using your account password.
 Follow the steps in [this link](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to setup the personal access token for your github account.
 5. Perform the same set of steps for your Artifactory Server and the Dockerhub account.

 ###### Setup Maven for Jenkins Server